-- Each participant has her own bed. - Parent/guardian permission must be obtained if girls are to share a bed. - Youth members and adults do not share a bed; some councils make exceptions for family members. - It is not mandatory that an adult sleep in the sleeping area with youth members. - If an adult female does share the sleeping area, there must always be at least two unrelated adult females present.
+- Each participant has their own bed. - Parent/guardian permission must be obtained if youth members are to share a bed. - Youth members and adults do not share a bed; some councils make exceptions for family members. - It is not mandatory that an adult sleep in the sleeping area with youth members. - If an adult female does share the sleeping area, there must always be at least two unrelated adult females present.

-Airbnb, VRBO and HomeAway.
-See Travel/Trips Safety Activity Checkpoints for specific safety checkpoints when utilizing Airbnb, VRBO and HomeAway.
+Vacation Rentals.
+See About Travel/Trips for specific safety checkpoints when utilizing Airbnb, VRBO, and HomeAway.
 There are specific steps that must be followed when utilizing these privately owned property rentals, steps that are not necessarily taken with traditional commercially owned and operated properties such as hotels.

 Modeling the Right Behavior.
 Adult volunteers should adhere to the Girl Scout Promise and Law.
 When spending time with Girl Scout members or representing Girl Scouts, do not consume alcohol, smoke, vape, or use foul language.
-Always obey the law, for example, by not talking on a phone or texting while driving.
+Always obey the law, for example, by not texting while driving or jaywalking.

 Drugs and Alcohol.
-Volunteers and adults may not purchase, consume, possess or be under the influence of alcohol, illegal drugs/substances, prescription drugs, or over-the-counter medications which impair performance or judgment while participating in Girl Scout sanctioned activities, in the presence of Girl Scout members, while conducting Girl Scout business, or in Girl Scout branded clothing.
-Alcohol or any substance which may impair one's judgment must never be used by volunteers, adult members, or any other adult in the presence of a youth member, or immediately prior to a Girl Scout activity with your troop.
+Volunteers and adults may not purchase, consume, possess, or be under the influence of alcohol, recreational drugs/substances, prescription drugs, or over-the-counter medications which impair performance or judgment while participating in Girl Scout-sanctioned activities, in the presence of Girl Scout members, while conducting Girl Scout business, or in Girl Scout branded clothing.
+Alcohol or any substance which may impair one's judgment must never be used by volunteers, adult members, or any other adult in the presence of a youth member, or immediately prior to a Girl Scout activity.